 If no error message appears, it means that the firmata has been successfully installed.
 Please refer to the picture below.

 Everything is now ready for you to connect your sensor.
 The section below talks about reading information from an analog sensor.
 If you want to learn about the digital sensor, please refer to the next section.

 Analog Rotation sensor¶

 The Rotation Sensor is an Arduino-compatible multi-ring analog rotation sensor.
-It is based on multi-turn precision potentiometer and is capable of ten full rotations.
+It is based on the multi-turn precision potentiometer and is capable of ten full rotations.
 If the sensor input is 5V, then 5000mV will be divided into 3600 portions (10 rotations).
-When you adjust the rotation by 3 degrees and then the voltage will have 2mV change, so you can accurately achieve the effect of voltage with small changes.
-It can be easily connected to a LattePanda using a Gravity connector.
+When you adjust the rotation by 3 degrees, the resulting voltage will have 2mV change, therefore, you can accurately achieve small changes in voltage.
+This sensor can be easily connected to a LattePanda using a Gravity connector.